DesignMike/smart-table-builder/readme.txt

 = Premium Version =
 Unlock additional features and take your tables to the next level with our Premium Version.

+= Contribute =
+This may have bugs and lack many features.
+If you want to contribute to this project, you are more than welcome.
+Please fork the repository from [Github](https://github.com/DesignMike/smart-table-builder).

 == Installation ==

 1. Upload the plugin files to the /wp-content/plugins/smart-table-builder directory, or install the plugin through the WordPress plugins screen directly.